 Some are experiments in system shape. agentd, scale-kv, quacklake, tegdb, and tegdb-server are more about understanding boundaries than shipping a polished product.

-Some are workbench infrastructure. qwen-local, tailgate, PocketBabel, and ob-skills exist because I want AI tools to fit into my own environment instead of depending entirely on remote services.
+Some are workbench infrastructure. qwen-local, tailgate, PocketBabel, canopy, and ob-skills exist because I want AI tools to fit into my own environment instead of depending entirely on remote services.

 Some projects sit close to professional or sensitive domains. ob-sizer is safe to discuss at the methodology level. cta-guard needs more caution: the interesting public topic is risk control and operational design, not trading edge.